wochap/nvim/README.md

 - Lag

-  Try disabling `statuscol.nvim` plugin or use a better fast terminal like [foot](https://codeberg.org/dnkl/foot)
+  Try using a faster and better terminal, such as [foot](https://codeberg.org/dnkl/foot)

 - Anything Eslint related

   Run in nvim

   ```
-  :w
+  :w %
-  :e
+  :e %
   ```

   If that didn't work, kill all eslint processes